IAC: A Framework for Enabling Patient Agency in the Use of AI-Enabled Healthcare: Related Work

 \subsection{Explainable AI}

 Within the field of AI, explainability has become a major topic of interest.
-With the complexity of the models used to train AI increasing, it has become a struggle to comprehend decisions made by AI from the side of the practitioner and end user.
+With the increasing complexity of the models used to train AI, it has become a struggle to comprehend decisions made by AI from the side of practitioners and end users \cite{hong2020human, caruana2020intelligible}.
 Within the field of explainable AI, a growing body of work is focused on examining the decisions made by AI and improving methods of making AI explainable to both technical experts and novice users.
-Work by Hoffman et. al addresses the question of the effectiveness in explaining AI systems to users and propose measures that gauge the quality of explanations, user satisfaction of the explanations, user comprehension, and other factors such as the suitability of user trust and reliance on AI systems \cite{hoffman2018metrics}.
-Paul Voosen highlights the challenge of embedding explainability into AI systems, demonstrating the tradeoffs that often occur between accuracy and ensuring that AI systems are transparent \cite{voosen2017ai}.
-XAI, a system developed by DARPA consists of three approaches to assist in the development of explainable AI models that maintain accuracy as the level of explainability increases \cite{gunning2017explainable}.
+Work by \citet{hoffman2018metrics} addresses the question of the effectiveness in explaining AI systems to users and proposes measures that gauge the quality of explanations, user satisfaction with the explanations, user comprehension, and other factors such as the suitability of user trust and reliance on AI systems. \citet{voosen2017ai} highlights the challenge of embedding explainability into AI systems, demonstrating the tradeoffs that often occur between accuracy and ensuring that AI systems are transparent.
+XAI, a system developed by DARPA\footnote{The Defense Advanced Research Projects Agency (DARPA) is a research and development organization within the United States Department of Defense.} consists of three approaches to assist in the development of explainable AI models that maintain accuracy as the level of explainability increases \cite{gunning2017explainable}.
 Additionally, this system will ensure that human users both understand and trust AI.
-As the need for explainable AI heightens, a growing body of work has begun to focus on explainable AI for healthcare.
-Lamy et. al extend methods for analogical reasoning to propose visual techniques for classifying similar breast cancer cases that include both quantitative and qualitative similarities \cite{lamy2019explainable}.
+As the need for explainable AI heightens, a growing body of work has begun to focus on explainable AI for healthcare. \citet{lamy2019explainable} extend methods for analogical reasoning to propose visual techniques for classifying similar breast cancer cases that include both quantitative and qualitative similarities.
 Other work in the healthcare domain has explored the development of explainable AI tools for simulation training in surgery \cite{mirchi2020virtual}, predicting acute critical illnesses from electronic health records \cite{lauritsen2020explainable}, predicting low blood oxygen levels during surgery \cite{lundberg2018explainable}, digital pathology \cite{tosun2020explainable, jaume2020towards, uehara2020multi}, and much more.
-Motivated by the legal and privacy aspects of deploying AI within healthcare, Holzinger et. al propose methods for explainable AI including expanding the capability of machine learning techniques to learn models that contain interpretable and causal features, introducing participatory methods where AI decisions would not overrule human-based medical decisions, and developing constructive user interfaces \cite{holzinger2017we}.
+Motivated by the legal and privacy aspects of deploying AI within healthcare, \citet{holzinger2017we} propose methods for explainable AI, including expanding the capability of machine learning techniques to learn models that contain interpretable and causal features, introducing participatory methods where AI decisions would not overrule human-based medical decisions, and developing constructive user interfaces.